-St Swithun’s Church will open each THURSDAY for private prayer between 10am and 2pm until further notice.
-There will also be TWO Sunday services held at 9.30am (Eucharist) and 11am (Service of Morning Prayer).
+St Swithun’s Church will open each THURSDAY for private prayer between 10am and 12 noon until further notice.
+There will be NO Sunday services during Lockdown.

 St Swithun’s Church Allington was built between 1825 and 1827.
 It replaced the original, much smaller, village church which was about a mile north of the present building.
 Architecturally St Swithun’s is a fine example of Georgian style.

 Even in the early years of this century some seeds of the “Oxford Movement” (an Anglican Catholic revival) were beginning to flourish in the form and furnishing of its services.
 Certainly by the end of the Great War, vestments, incense and Reservation were in general use.
 St Swithun’s remained an independent parish until the formation of the Team Ministry in 1976.
 The tradition of the church’s worship is Anglo-Catholic or ‘High Church’ with incense used most Sundays.